mipals/mipals.github.io/_posts/2025-07-01-adjoint-method.md

 #     for hyperlinks within the post to work correctly.
 #   - we may want to automate TOC generation in the future using
 #     jekyll-toc plugin (https://github.com/toshimaru/jekyll-toc).
-# toc:
+toc:
-#   - name: The Adjoint Method
+  - name: The Adjoint Method
+  - name: Linearly constrained problem with structure
+  - name: Backpropagation and the adjoint method

 # Below is an example of injecting additional post-specific styles.